Sagebati/perceptron_cpp/README.md

  all this dependecies are installable on linux with the command line --
-- Ex: pacman -S opencv boost cmake
+- Ex: pacman -S opencv boost cmake gtkgltext hdf5

 base-devel might be necessary
 > Arhclinux